TobyDS/Data_Structures_Project/README.md

 # Data_Structures_Project

 ## Description
-This project was a final project within a data structures class at the University of Colocrado Boulder.
+This project was a final project within a data structures class at the University of Colorado Boulder.
 The aim of this project was to create multiple different data structures:
 * Linked list
 * Binary search tree
 * Hash table

-We then test the efficiency of both insertion and seaching of data against two CSV files, containing 40000 data entries each.
-Finally we then use the timings we generate to plot graphs in order to evaluate the efficiency of each data type.
+We then test the efficiency of both insertion and searching of data against two CSV files, containing 40000 data entries each.
+Finally, we then use the timings we generate to plot graphs in order to evaluate the efficiency of each data type.
 A final report based on our finding was then written and submitted along with the code found here.

 ## Dependencies
 Programs within this project are written in the following languages:
 |Language|Versions      |